tommasorigon/India-SequentiaLogit/predictive_perf.md

 ## Predictive performance: second step

 For the second step, we evaluated the remaining models jointly, so that we can make a fair comparison with the model of [De Oliveira et al. (2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086654).
-Women not using a contraceptive methods were excluded also from the validation set.
+Women not using a contraceptive method were excluded also from the validation set.
 See discussion in Section 4.1.2.

 ```r